|

 last Weight loses that privilege and must complete the

+round in the same rotation.
 H. In Cushion Board play, a Weight which

 does not strike a side cushion, or which strikes both